 Resident advisors (RAs) and apartment/area coordinators (ACs) are Gordon students who are selected for their leadership and maturity.
 The RA/AC’s primary responsibilities are to be available to students and to assist the resident director in cultivating an environment that will help students grow in understanding, experience community and serve faithfully.

 Throughout the semester resident students may desire services and equipment best provided through the residence hall staff.
 To provide for various hall needs, a residence fee of $15 is assessed to each resident per semester.
-These fees go into a fund which is administered by the residence hall staff.
+These fees go into a fund that is administered by the residence hall staff.
 Ten dollars per resident is used for floor and hall activities.
 The remaining $5 is placed in a contingency fund to pay for hall common-area damages for which a responsible person cannot be identified.
 Money remaining in this contingency fund at the end of each semester is used for the benefit of the residence life program or to purchase items to upgrade the hall.

 Off-campus students are expected to comply with all aspects of the Gordon College Life and Conduct Statement and are never permitted to live unmarried with a member of the opposite gender.